ocaml/platform-blog/Signing-the-opam-repository.md

   pull-request, self-signed.
 * If there is no delegation for the package, the `/packages/pkgname/delegation` file is added, delegating to the developer key and signed by it.
-* If there is an existing delegation that doesn't include the developer's key, this will require manual intervention from the repository managers.
-We may yet submit a pull-request adding the new key as delegate for this package, and ask the repository maintainers -- or former package maintainers -- to sign it.
+* If there is an existing delegation that doesn't include the auhor's key, this will require manual intervention from the repository managers.
+We may yet submit a pull-request adding the new key as delegate for this package, and ask the repository maintainers -- or former developers -- to sign it.

 ## Security analysis